-- j.
+- h.
+Sliding door and window assemblies shall be so designed that the door/window cannot be lifted from the track when the door or window is in the closed position on the first floor only. - i.
 All primary egress doors shall be so equipped as to provide the occupant with a clear view of that area immediately outside the door when the door is closed.
-This view may be provided by a one-way door viewer designed to provide at a minimum 180° yield of view. - k.
-The declaration of conditions, convenant and restrictions shall give the officers of the home owners' association strong and specific powers to have towed away all unauthorized parked vehicles from non-dedicated streets, alleys and parking lots. - Nothing in the declaration of conditions, covenants and restrictions shall prohibit a resident from placing Home Alert (Neighborhood Watch) decals, Operation Identification decals and intrusion alarm warning decals in their windows in a reasonable manner. - 9, Ground fault circuit interrupters shall be provided in all bathroom receptacles. - 10.
-All units shall comply with Article XXII of Chapter 9 of the City Code for energy.
-Conservation requirements. - 11.
-Trash enclosures for dumpsters shall not be located nearer than 10 feet to combustible material nor beneath a window when adjacent to non-combustible structures.
+This view may be provided by a one-way door viewer designed to provide at a minimum 130° yield of view. - J. The declaration of conditions, convenant and restrictions shall give the officers of the home owners' association strong and specific powers to have towed away all unauthorized parked vehicles from non-dedicated streets, alleys and parking lots. - k.
+Nothing in the declaration of conditions, covenants and restrictions shall prohibit a resident from placing Home Alert (Neighborhood Watch) decals, Operation Identification decals and intrusion alarm warning decals in their windows in a reasonable manner. - 9.
+Ground fault circuit interrupters shall be provided in all bathroom receptacles. - 10- All units shall comply with Article XXII of Chapter 9 of the City Code for energy conservation requirements. - 11.
+Trash enclosures for dumpsters shall not be located nearer than 10 teet to combustible material nor beneath a window when adjacent to non-combustible structures.
 The trash enclosure or dumpster shall not be located in the required off-street parking spaces. - 12.
+Air gap fittings shall be provided on all dishwashers. - 13.
+All tub and shower wall penetrations shall be properly sealed. - 14.All roof mounted condensate drains shall be reconnected. - 15.
+All roof mounted fuel gas piping shall be properly supported. - 16.
+All black stovepipe shall be removed from water heater flues and be reconnected with galvanized vent connectors. - 17 All tub and shower tile shall be regrouted as needed. - 18.
+Each dwelling unit shall be provided with an approved smoke detector. - 19.
+All defective entrance light fixtures to apartments shall be repaired or replaced. - 20.
+Leaks in the hot water line at the water heater shall be repaired. - 21.
+The area separation wall currently projects 16 inches above the roof.
+This wall must be built up so that it projects not less than 30 inches above the roof. - 22.
+Backing shall be provided under all joints in the exterior plywood siding to provide adequate weather protection.

-All tub and shower wall penetrations shall be properly sealed. - 13.
-All plywwod siding shall be nailed to the stude to achieve maximum structural and weather resistant integrity for the building. - The exposed wiring to the water heater circulating pump shall be installed in conduit. - 15.
-A 30" x 36" working clearance shall be provided in front of the electrical metering equipment. - 16.
-The applicant shall provide replacement housing options in the form of lease, ownership, or comparable replacement housing opportunities to existing tenants, as specified in the special permit conditions for this project.
+- 23. The guardrail for the balcony on Apartment No. 7 shall have intermediate rails or an ornamental pattern such that a sphere of nine inches in diameter cannot pass through. - 24.
+The floodlight that was installed without a permit, inspection or approval, shall be removed. - 25.
+The fused disconnect for the air conditioner in Apartment No. 2 shall be rewired as it is wired backwards. - 26 The exposed non-metallic cable penetrating the roof jack for the air conditioning unit in Apartment No. 6 shall be provided with conduit. - 27.The applicant shall provide replacement housing options in the form of lease, ownership, or comparable replacement housing opportunities to existing tenants, as specified in the special permit conditions for this project.
 Assurances of compliance with such conditions or City approved alternatives, meeting the intent of the City Zoning Ordinance, shall be provided prior to final map approval.